gguillau/Data-Science-Portfolio/README.md

 <h1>Data Science Project Portfolio</h1>

-1. Overview
+Repository containing portfolio of data science projects completed by me for the [Practicum by Yandex Data Scientist Program](https://practicum.yandex.com/data-scientist) and academic, self learning, and hobby purposes.

+## Contents
+### Practicum by Yandex Projects:
+* Data Analysis and Visualisation
+  * Python
+    * [Telecom Prepaid Plan Analysis](https://github.com/giova22i/Prepaid-Plan-Analysis): Data Analysis on profitability between two prepaid plans from hypothetical telecom company Megaline.
+Which prepaid plan is more profitable?
+    * [Video Game Sales Analysis](https://github.com/giova22i/Video-Game-Sales-Analysis): Data Analysis identifying what factors make a video game succeed, for a hypothetical online game store (Ice) to plan future marketing around successful releases

+ * Data Extraction and Data Mining
+   * Python
-Researching grant prospects could be time-consuming and overwhelming.
-Our goal in this project is to develop an automation system so that our organization is able to find available grant opportunities and fill out applications with little or no human intervention.
+     *  [DataReady Web Scraping](https://github.com/giova22i/DataReady-Internship): Develop an automation system so that our organization is able to find available grant opportunities and fill out applications with little or no human intervention.

-2. Goals/Objectives

-Main objectives are:

-• Find suitable online grant opportunities

-• Create autofill scripts to fill in constant values

-• Make an user-friendly GUI with tracking information

-3. Procedures/Scope of Work
-During the initial stage of the project, we mainly focus on web scraping in Python with Selenium.
-After successfully extracting relevant grant information, we will filter/train our script to select further grant opportunities using Natural Language Processing.
-Once the selection process is completed, we will proceed to the Automation stage, where we use Selenium to automate the login procedure and autofill forms.
-Our final goal is to make our project accessible and intuitive.
-To achieve this, we can integrate our script into a Graphical User Interface or dashboard, where users can interact with our scripts and make changes where need be.
-If we are able to complete all the stages stated above, we can also incorporate application progress tracking, where our clients will be notified should updates arise.
+### Academic Research Projects
+* Survey Data Analysis
+  * SPSS
+    * [Ethnic-Identity-Development-Research-Project](https://github.com/giova22i/Ethnic-Identity-Development-Research-Project):  Research of ethnic identity development by examining how three components of ethnic identity: ethnic search, achievement and commitment; change across the transition from high school to college.
+    * [Effect of Anxiety on Self Estimates of Intelligence](https://github.com/giova22i/Anxiety-Effect-on-SEI): Determine if higher levels of state anxiety would lead to lower self-estimates of intelligence among undergraduate students.
+ *